zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

         ```
         <copy>https://swiftobjectstorage.region-identifier.oraclecloud.com</copy>
         ```
         >**Note:** In this lab, you will be accessing two Oracle Object Storage buckets that contains the data.
-The two buckets are located in a tenancy named **adwc4pm** in the **us-ashburn-1** region.
+The two buckets are located in the **adwc4pm** tenancy in the **us-ashburn-1** region.
 In the next step, you'll add a connection to this data asset using pre-authenticated requests (PAR).
 For information on PAR, see [Using Pre-Authenticated Requests](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingpreauthenticatedrequests.htm) in the _Oracle Cloud Infrastructure_ documentation.

         Click **Copy** to copy the following URL, and then paste it in the **URL** field: